googlefonts/fontra/docs/plugin-structure.md

 ## View plug-in API

-A view plug-in generally contains a collection of web assets, budled as a Python package.
+A view plug-in generally contains a collection of web assets, bundled as a Python package.
 They are registered under the "fontra.views" entry-points key.

 ## File System back-end plug-in API